Military of the Islamic State: Command structure

-According to the Institute for the Study of War, ISIL's 2013 annual report reveals a metrics-driven military command, which is "a strong indication of a unified, coherent leadership structure that commands from the top down".
+According to the Institute for the Study of War, IS's 2013 annual report reveals a metrics-driven military command, which is "a strong indication of a unified, coherent leadership structure that commands from the top down".
 Middle East Forum's Aymenn Jawad Al-Tamimi said, "They are highly skilled in urban guerrilla warfare while the new Iraqi Army simply lacks tactical competence."

-ISIL's Military Council is made up of numerous former military officers from the Saddam Hussein era.
+IS's Military Council is made up of numerous former military officers from the Saddam Hussein era.
 Commanders have included Haji Bakr, a colonel; Abu Abdulrahman al-Bilawi, a captain; and Abu Ayman al-Iraqi, a lieutenant colonel, who all graduated from the same Iraqi military academy.
 Abu Muslim al-Turkmani, al-Baghdadi's former deputy, was a Directorate of General Military Intelligence lieutenant colonel.
-All these men spent time detained in Camp Bucca during the American occupation of Iraq Abu Omar al-Shishani, who was a sergeant in the Georgian Army before leading an ISIL unit in Syria, also became a prominent commander.
+All these men spent time detained in Camp Bucca during the American occupation of Iraq Abu Omar al-Shishani, who was a sergeant in the Georgian Army before leading an IS unit in Syria, also became a prominent commander.

-ISIL's fighters are reportedly organised into seven branches: infantry, snipers, air defence, special forces, artillery forces, the "army of adversity", and the Caliphate Army.
+IS's fighters are reportedly organised into seven branches: infantry, snipers, air defence, special forces, artillery forces, the "army of adversity", and the Caliphate Army.
 This force structure is largely replicated in each of its designated provinces, with the most skilled fighters and military strategists in each area serving in the special forces unit, which is not allowed to redeploy to other provinces.
-Parallel to this structure is the Caliphate Army, which is directed by ISIL's central command rather than its provincial leadership.
+Parallel to this structure is the Caliphate Army, which is directed by IS's central command rather than its provincial leadership.
 Made up overwhelmingly of foreign fighters, it is deployed to assist in battles across the Islamic State.
 There is also an all-female Al-Khansaa Brigade tasked with enforcing religious laws.
-According to battle reports, ISIL often operates in small mobile fighting units.
+According to battle reports, IS often operates in small mobile fighting units.

 The Islamic State also operates outside areas it largely controls using a clandestine cell system.
-An ISIL-linked senior militant commander in Sinai told Reuters; "They [ISIL] teach us how to carry out operations.
+An IS-linked senior militant commander in Sinai told Reuters; "They [IS] teach us how to carry out operations.
 We communicate through the internet, ... they teach us how to create secret cells, consisting of five people.
 Only one person has contact with other cells.
 They are teaching us how to attack security forces, the element of surprise.
 They told us to plant bombs then wait 12 hours so that the man planting the device has enough time to escape from the town he is in."